Olink Statistical Services

 Statistical analysis and data visualization

 As part of Olink Proteomics’ commitment to provide our customers with the highest possible standard of products and services for targeted human protein biomarker discovery, we are delighted to offer our fee-for-service Statistical Services.
 Our team of biostatisticians can help you with customized statistical analysis to help ensure that you maximize the value and information output from your studies run using Olink panels.
+The goal for us is to help you with design and analysis decisions leading to powerful and efficient studies and useful results.

 Overview of our biostatistical offering: